 We love when it’s time to harvest garlic in the garden!
-We make a whole day out of the event – digging them up, admiring their beauty and then hanging to dry!
-I always feel like a proud garlic Mom when we dig them up, so I hope you feel really proud too!
+We make a whole family day out of the event – digging them up, admiring them and then hanging to dry!

 This year Proxima helped us dig up the garlic and we made a little video.
 Hope you like it! 🙂